Grym7er/vs-hardcorewater/README.md

 This mod currently adds:

+* Aqueduct sections
+  * Can be made with 3 bricks and 1 mortar (creates 3 sections), or a debarked log and 2 resin (creates 1 section, requires hammer and chisel).
- * Aqueduct sections, made with bricks and mortar.
-One section must be connected to a source block to propagate water along a length of sections.
+  * One section must be connected to a source block to propagate water along a length of sections.
   * Enclosed aqueducts which cannot feed aqueducts from the side, but can be used in room walls without affecting room integrity.

 Note that aqueducts can feed other aqueducts when placed orthogonal to each other, but only one-way.
 The source aqueduct in this arrangement will have smaller openings.